kthomasking-debug/prostat-hvac/docs/JOULE-BRIDGE-SETUP.md

 2. Find your Ecobee thermostat
 3. Long-press the device → **Settings** → Scroll down → **Remove Accessory**
 4. Confirm removal
-5. Wait 30 seconds, then try pairing with ProStat Bridge again
+5. Wait 30 seconds, then try pairing with Joule Bridge again

 **Other Solutions**:

 - Verify the pairing code is correct (8 digits, format XXX-XX-XXX)
 - Ensure the Ecobee is in pairing mode (code displayed on thermostat screen)
 - Check that no other HomeKit controller is already paired
-- Check logs: `journalctl -u prostat-bridge -f`
+- Check logs: `journalctl -u joule-bridge -f`
-- Try rebooting the Bridge: `sudo systemctl restart prostat-bridge`
+- Try rebooting the Bridge: `sudo systemctl restart joule-bridge`

 ### Connection Drops